TLDR: We contribute an approach to simulate chemistry reaction with (1) catalyst and (2) endothermicity in 3D.

 Step 2

 Note the moving speed of the reactants is much slower than the previous step.
-Therefore, it is clear that we are stuck at a local minimum, and gradient descent would have a hard time escaping it without modeling the endothermicity of this reaction (\(0.98\) below the arrow).
-Let us try with BO to see if it can overcome this minima.
+Therefore, it is clear that we are stuck at a local minimum, and gradient descent would have a hard time escaping it without modeling the endothermicity of this reaction (

 We conclude that the search boundary condition is of utmost importance.
 Accordingly, we modify the search space as below.